LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 ### Combining Both Methods

-You can use both approaches in a single deployment:
+You can use both approaches in a single deployment through the React wizard:
-1. **Select existing choices** that you want to reuse from Dataverse
+1. **Select existing choices** that you want to reuse from Dataverse (Step 3 of wizard)
-2. **Upload JSON file** with new custom choices you want to create
+2. **Upload JSON file** with new custom choices you want to create (also Step 3)
-3. **Deploy together** - Both existing and new choices will be added to your solution
+3. **Deploy together** - Both existing and new choices will be added to your solution in the final deployment step

 This hybrid approach lets you leverage existing organizational standards while adding custom choices specific to your project.

-As Mermaid doe not support choice fields, you can ater on enhance your tables with choice columns and pull the values from the global choices that we already added to the solution.
+As Mermaid does not support choice fields, you can later enhance your tables with choice columns and pull the values from the global choices that we already added to the solution.

 ## Best Practices